MightyOrm/Mighty/docs/docs/database-mapping.md

 - TOC
 {:toc}

-Like Massive, Mighty sypports [manual mapping](#manual-mapping).
-This is useful for knocking up quick, read-only column name mapping, and other data transforms if you need them (e.g. `LTRIM(RTRIM(Name))`, to clean up legacy data).
+Like Massive, Mighty supports [manual mapping](#manual-mapping).
+This is useful for knocking up quick, read-only column name mapping, and for other data transforms if you need them (e.g. `LTRIM(RTRIM(Name))`, to clean up legacy data).

 But Mighty now supports full [convention based mapping](#convention-based-mapping) (i.e. class to database name mapping functions) and C# [attribute based mapping](#attribute-based-mapping) as well.